If nature is the heart of modernism, then the Palau de la Música Catalana has flowers pumping through its veins.

 - The Picasso Museum (5 minutes).

 🚌 Heading to Palau de la Música?
 Make sure you know how to get around Barcelona on public transport first.

 Palace of Catalan Music Hacks

-- Buy tickets online to save money, avoid lining up, and get desired time.
+- Buy your Palau de la Música Catalana tickets online in advance to save money, avoid lining up, and get desired time.

-- Book for sunny days – mornings and sunset are especially good.
+- Book for sunny days – mornings and sunsets are especially good.

 - Walk all around the building – the backside is spectacular 😉

 - Buy gift shop souvenirs after the tour – guides usually give 10% discount coupons.

 - Take the flash off your camera unless you want an angry guide!